Amanda Palmer Performs the Popular Hits of Radiohead on Her Magical Ukulele

-Amanda Palmer Performs the Popular Hits of Radiohead on Her Magical Ukulele is an EP by musician Amanda Palmer.
-It is composed entirely of cover versions of songs by the band Radiohead, performed by Palmer on the ukulele.
-It was released on July 20, 2010.
+Amanda Palmer Performs the Popular Hits of Radiohead on Her Magical Ukulele is an EP by the American songwriter Amanda Palmer, released on July 20, 2010.
+It comprises cover versions of songs by the band Radiohead, performed by Palmer on the ukulele.

 Reception

 Paste Magazine listed "Fake Plastic Trees", from this album, as one of their 20 best covers of the year.
 Palmer's cover of "Idioteque" was National Public Radio's Song of the Day for January 11, 2011.